gatling/gatling/src/sphinx/http/http_request.rst

 For more information, see the :ref:`HTTP Checks reference section <http-check>`.

-.. _http-request-ignore-default-checks:
+.. _http-request-ignore-protocol-checks:

-For a given request, you can also disable common checks that were defined on the ``HttpProtocol`` with ``ignoreDefaultChecks``:
+For a given request, you can also disable common checks that were defined on the ``HttpProtocol`` with ``ignoreProtocolChecks``:

-.. includecode:: code/HttpRequestSample.scala#ignoreDefaultChecks
+.. includecode:: code/HttpRequestSample.scala#ignoreProtocolChecks

 FollowRedirect
 ==============